 The secret of my 10yr marriage is the fear of God, forgiveness and communication.
 When God is in the centre, it’s very difficult for the foundation to fall.
 The fear of God is what guides your thoughts and actions.
 When you fear God you tend to treat your spouse in a loving and Godly way.
 The fear of God cause you to be selfless, kind etc. Communication is a good ingredient for a successful marriage.
 Good communication build trust and respect.
 Communication has to be open, and free of intimidation and fear.

-My husband and I talk about everything, from our finances, to sex positions etc. We plan our entire livelihood together .
+My husband and I talk about everything, from our finances, to making love positions etc. We plan our entire livelihood together .
 We are on the same page when it comes to savings and spending.
 We work as a team.
 We seek each other’s permission before making any huge purchases